+This person should also be willing to teach the rules to the other players.
 This is essential when you’re first trying this idea out.
 You want someone that understands the games well enough to teach them to others and has the self-confidence to do so.
 I usually encourage people to start out with the overall goal of the game (how do you win) and summarize the entire game in fifteen seconds or so.
 Then, set up the game, explaining the pieces as you go.
 This usually gets the basic framework of the game in people’s minds.

 We focus on “potluck” meals, where guests bring a side dish and the hosts are usually just responsible for a simple main course.
 Often, this is prepared in a slow cooker so that the meal can be served conveniently whenever there’s a break.
 We regularly serve soups and stews, as they prepare very well in slow cookers.

-We strive to play a variety of games.
+5. Strive to play a variety of games.

 This is really the kicker, isn’t it?
 What kinds of games are we talking about here?